Sunday Adebayo

-Early life
+Early life, family and education

 Adebayo was born in Benin City, Nigeria.
-As a high school student, he played for the Nigerian soccer team at the Junior World Cup.
-He was a goalkeeper, and aspired to play professional soccer in Europe until his conversion to playing basketball as he grew taller.
-Adebayo played for the Nigerian basketball team at the 1991 FIBA Under-19 World Championship.
+While a high school student, he played for the Nigerian soccer team for the Junior World Cup.
+He was a goalkeeper and aspired to play professional soccer in Europe until his conversion to playing basketball as he grew taller.
+He played for the Nigerian basketball team at the 1991 FIBA Under-19 World Championship.

-Adebayo moved to the United States to work for an uncle who owned a computer company in New Jersey.
-He played basketball in a league at his church and in the playgrounds of Newark while he worked for a year.
+Adebayo relocated to Newark, New Jersey, US, where he worked for a year at an uncle's computer company.
+Adebayo played basketball in a league at his church and on playgrounds in Newark.

 College career

-In 1993, Adebayo travelled to Arkansas to try earn a scholarship to play for the Central Arkansas Bears but the team had its roster set and did not want to acquire someone who they considered a long-term project.
-Central Arkansas head coach Don Dyer later lamented the loss and compared Adebayo to former Bears player Scottie Pippen.
-Adebayo instead began his college basketball career playing for the Raiders of Three Rivers College, where he became a first-team All-American.
+In 1993, Adebayo travelled to Arkansas, hoping to secure an athletic scholarship to play for University of Central Arkansas's Bears basketball team, but its roster was set, and it did not want to acquire someone who they considered a long-term project.
+Central Arkansas head coach Don Dyer later lamented the loss and compared Adebayo to former Bears player and NBA great Scottie Pippen.
+Adebayo instead began his college basketball career playing for the Raiders of Three Rivers College, a community college in Poplar Bluff, Missouri, where he became a first-team All-American.
 He averaged 19 points and 10 rebounds during his junior college career.
 Adebayo still holds the Raiders record for career rebounds with 706.

-Adebayo earned attention from major NCAA Division I teams throughout his junior college career, and Adebayo committed to play for the Arkansas Razorbacks on 18 April 1995.
+Adebayo earned attention from major National Collegiate Athletic Association (NCAA) Division I teams throughout his junior college career, and Adebayo committed to play for the Arkansas Razorbacks on 18 April 1995.
 He averaged 10.7 points and a team-high 7.6 rebounds during the 1995–96 season.
 On 1 March 1996, Adebayo was deemed ineligible by the Razorbacks to complete the final 11 games of the season due to issues with his junior college transcript.
-The National Collegiate Athletic Association (NCAA) had commenced questioning about Adebayo's eligibility and the Razorbacks voluntarily declared Adebayo ineligible.
+The NCAA had commenced questioning about Adebayo's eligibility and the Razorbacks voluntarily declared Adebayo ineligible.
 His junior college grades had not been properly certified due to an administrative error by the University of Arkansas, and he had started to practice with the Razorbacks eight days earlier than permitted.
 Adebayo was allowed to stay at the University of Arkansas but could not play on the basketball team or receive financial aid.
 The NCAA declared that Adebayo would have immediate eligibility if he transferred to a school outside of the Razorbacks' Southeastern Conference (SEC) and cited "extenuating circumstances."
-Adebayo entered his name into the 1996 NBA draft but stated that he would consider transferring to play for the Oral Roberts Golden Eagles, Oklahoma State Cowboys or Memphis Tigers if he did not like his draft prospects.
+Adebayo entered his name into the 1996 NBA draft but stated that he would consider transferring to play for the Oral Roberts University Golden Eagles, Oklahoma State University Cowboys or University of Memphis Tigers if he did not like his draft prospects.
 He withdrew from the draft before it took place and transferred to play for Memphis.